oneapi-src/oneDPL/documentation/library_guide/parallel_api/additional_algorithms.rst

     search sequence: [0, 2, 4, 7, 6]
     result sequence: [1, 4, 8, 10, 10]

 * ``sort_by_key``: performs a key-value sort.
-The algorithm sorts a sequence of keys according to a comparison operator.
-If no comparator is provided, then the elements are compared with ``operator<``.
+  The algorithm sorts a sequence of keys based on a comparison function object.
+  If it is not provided, the elements are compared with ``operator<``.
-  A sequence of values is simultaneously permuted according to the sorted order of keys.
-For correct behavior, both sequences must be of the same size.
+  For correct behavior, a sequence of values must have at least as many elements as the sequence of keys.

   For example::